cucumber/docs/content/cucumber/step-definitions.md

  //TODO
 ```

 ```kotlin
  //TODO
 ```

-And have your step definitions act as a gateway to the actual code (in this case, a factory method to decide which page to open).
+Your step definitions are the "glue" to the actual code (in this example, a factory method to decide which page to open).

-This helps in a number of ways,
+This helps in a number of ways:

-1. Less and more easily maintainable steps.
+1. Less steps and more easily maintainable steps.
-2. Increased Scalablility: Adding tests for a new functionality with the same underlying _behaviour_ is easier.
+2. Increased Scalablility: Adding tests for a new functionality with the same underlying *behaviour* is easier.
 3. Concise and easy to understand tests.

-You can use the same method to write steps for validating a webpage, clicking a button, etc each with their own helper methods.
+You can use the same method to write steps for validating a webpage, clicking a button, etc. - each with their own helper methods.

-We recommend taking a look at the [Factory Design Pattern] (https://refactoring.guru/design-patterns/factory-method) as well.
+We suggest taking a look at the [Factory Design Pattern] (https://refactoring.guru/design-patterns/factory-method) as well.
 Also, using [Data Tables](/cucumber/api/#data-tables) for providing inputs to steps helps increase maintainability and understandability.